Can a Faster Flow Nipple Cause Gas?

 |---|---|---|

 Watch for crying, digestive distress, and ongoing discomfort.
-If symptoms continue, you may need to change formula or switch bottles to better fit your baby’s needs.
-A pediatrician can help you choose confidently, without guesswork.
+If symptoms continue, your pediatrician can help you decide whether to change formula or switch bottles.

 When Baby Gas Needs a Pediatrician

-If your baby’s gas comes with persistent crying, vomiting, diarrhea, feeding changes, or poor weight gain, it’s time to call your pediatrician.
+If your baby’s gas comes with persistent crying, vomiting, diarrhea, feeding changes, or poor weight gain, call your pediatrician.

 You should also get prompt help if you notice unusual stool colors like white, red, or black.

-If gas keeps happening despite changes in bottles or feeding technique, your pediatrician can help you check for an underlying issue.
+If gas keeps happening despite changes in bottles or feeding technique, your pediatrician can check for an underlying issue.

 Persistent Gas Signs

-When your baby’s gas leads to frequent crying, obvious discomfort, or trouble settling after feeds, it’s worth checking in with a pediatrician.
-Persistent gas can point to more than a temporary hiccup, especially if your infant formula or feeding routine hasn’t changed.
+When your baby’s gas leads to frequent crying, obvious discomfort, or trouble settling after feeds, check in with a pediatrician.
+Persistent gas can point to more than a short feeding issue.

-A clinician can assess the flow of milk, review nipple flow rates, and decide whether pediatric evaluation is needed for allergies, reflux, or other digestive concerns.
+A clinician can assess milk flow, review nipple flow rates, and decide whether pediatric evaluation makes sense.
+They may also check for reflux, allergy concerns, or other digestive problems.

 - Tight little fists during burps